eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

 The trunk is now open for changes again.

+- wait for the automated [flatpak](https://github.com/flathub/org.eclipse.sumo) pull request to appear and built, then accept it
 - re-enable HAVE_VERSION_H in src/config.h.cmake
 - rename version to "git" in CMakeLists.txt
 - insert a new empty "Git Main" section at the top of the [ChangeLog](../ChangeLog.md)